Skip to main content

 • If you're on one of those teams, reach out to your specialist for help and advice.

-• If your team does not have a dedicated accessibility specialist, please submit a ticket with CAIA for support.
+• If your team does not have a dedicated accessibility specialist, please submit a ticket with ADE for support.

-• Slack: VA accessibility specialists are available on Slack, the #accessibility-help channel.
+• Slack: VA accessibility specialists are available on Slack in the #accessibility-help channel.

 Accessibility specialists may engage with you in Slack, leave comments on your Figma mockups, write up their findings, or create formal GitHub issue tickets.

-CAIA can adjust to your needs.
-Depending on the product and team in question, CAIA may opt to provide feedback in the team's Slack channel, or as comments in a mockup.
+The ADE team can adjust to your needs.
+Depending on the product and team in question, ADE may opt to provide feedback in the team's Slack channel, or as comments in a mockup.

-For more detailed, thorough reviews, CAIA accessibility specialists will write up their findings and add them to GitHub.
+For more detailed, thorough reviews, ADE accessibility specialists will write up their findings and post them as a comment in the related GitHub ticket.
 They'll share a link to the findings with the team via Slack and any related GitHub issue tickets.

 • Product reviews include existing and potential accessibility issues, and proposed solutions.
-In general, this is what CAIA looks for and what tools CAIA uses to audit a product.
+In general, this is what ADE looks for and what tools ADE uses to audit a product.

-• User research findings include accessibility issues found during testing, participant quotes, and research synthesis from the CAIA team.
+• User research findings include accessibility issues found during testing, participant quotes, and research synthesis from the ADE team.

 Collaboration Cycle Design Intent and Midpoint Review Tickets